Home

 We also get a cake with our peak heights

-Friday 16 August
+Friday August 16

-Trekking day 6: Descent to the road at Pologongka La, 4 km
+Trekking day 6: descent to the road at Pologongka La, 4 km

-Drive back to Leh
+Travel back to Leh

 Soon the pass is in sight